Tar Wars in Maine

 *The National Tar Wars Poster Contest has been discontinued.
 However, the MAFP will continue to sponsor a State-Wide Poster Contest as in past years.

-Deadline for receipt of Maine posters is: March 1, 2018
+Deadline for receipt of Maine posters in the MAFP office is: March 1, 2018

 **Please note that each school may only submit 2 posters** Maximize size for posters is 18 inches x 24 inches please.